The Secret Anxiety of the School Run

-I’m a novice being only one term in but do have a potential solution.
-At the risk of sounding trite, maybe we should all be nicer to each other?
+I’m still a novice but do have a potential solution.
+At the risk of sounding trite, maybe we should all just be nicer to each other?
 It seems there’s a lot of insecurity lurking around those gates.

 Read more parenting tidbits over on our Kids Column